 Another colleague tells me I am too passive and criticises me for not speaking up.
 I struggle to hear both his voice and the demonic who warns me of his impending illness and of things to come.
 Different is uncomfortable.

-When you find Different in your Fools Sack, unpack, explore and get on with it.
+When you find Different in your Fools Sack, unpack, explore.
 Hold onto the power of Different - it's distinctly inconvenient and magnificently subversive.

 Today I am acutely aware of my responsibility to act judiciously and be kind with Different.
 With competency and capacity, and the demonic whispering in my ears, I weigh the scales before speaking.